 Individuals with disabilities are encouraged to apply to the program, and reasonable accommodation will be made for qualified applicants or students who disclose a disability.
 Candidates who indicate upon application or after acceptance to the program that they cannot meet an expectation listed will be reviewed further by the admissions manager in collaboration with the ADA Panel for the School of Health Professions to determine if reasonable accommodations are likely to lead to successful completion of the occupational therapy graduate program.

-1. Problem Solving: The culminating activity in the preparation of an occupational therapist is clinical reasoning.
+The culminating activity in the preparation of an occupational therapist is clinical reasoning.
 The post professional occupational therapy student is expected to develop advanced expertise and demonstrate research skills.
 Therefore, a candidate must be able to conduct research, to make correct observations, and have the skills of measurement, calculation, reasoning, analysis, and synthesis.

 The candidate will be expected to demonstrate judgment in classroom and research settings which shows an ability to make mature, sensitive, and effective decisions in the following areas: a) relationships with supervisors, peers, and patients/clients, b) professional behavior, c) the effectiveness of intervention and research strategies.
 He or she must demonstrate an understanding of the rationale and justification for his or her performance.

 Candidates are expected to exhibit professional behaviors and attitudes during their participation in classroom, clinical, and research experiences.
-This includes, but is not limited to appropriate language, flexibility toward change, and acceptance of responsibility for one’s own conduct.
+The candidate must be able to communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds.
+This includes, but is not limited to, an ability to establish rapport and communicate with others, to use appropriate language, possess flexibility toward change, and to accept responsibility for one’s own conduct.
 Students are expected to exhibit a positive attitude toward patients/clients, peers, and supervisors.